stat-lab/MOPline/README.md

 ### <a name="step6"></a>[Step-6]  Filter (optional)

 This step, using the filter_MOPline.pl script, filters out DEL/DUPs with inconsistent DPRs.
 DUPs associated with gap regions and DUPs overlapping segmental duplications also filtered out based on several criteria (see our paper for detail).
 For human samples, gap bed and segmental duplication files are automatically selected from the Data directory.
 For non-human samples, these files can be specified with the -gap and -segdup options.
 The -ex option can also be used to specify a bed file that indicates regions to exclude SVs.
 This package provides bed files for human reference builds 37, 38, and T2T-CHM13 that indicate regions where SVs are always indeterminately called due to low quality alignments of short reads.
 The total lengths of the excluding regions of build 37 and 38 are 26 Mb and 16 Mb, respectively.
 In addition, SVs within the centromere regions for the human builds 38 and T2T-CHM13 are removed.
 By default, the bed files of these regions are automatically selected for human but user-provided files can be specified with the -ex and -ec options.
 If you do not prefer to use these filtering, specify any letter (e.g., -ex 0 or -ec 0) for the options.
-The input vcf can be from a single sample or from multiple samples but must have the keys DPR, SR (SRR), and DPS in the INFO field.
+The input vcf can be from a single sample or from multiple samples but must have the keys DPR, SR, and DPS in the INFO field.
 As input vcf file, an output vcf file from step2, step3, step4, or step5 can be used.
 ```
 mopline filter -v <input vcf> > [output vcf]
 ```